 To register for either the Sunday or Tuesday sessions please phone the parish office (tel 9747 4210) or email parish@stmarysconcord.org.au.
+Registrations close on Tuesday 21 February.
 Please indicate which day you will attend and if you wish to order your copy through the parish.